kizniche/Mycodo/README.md

 * Multi-sensors support to regulate multiple environments
 * TempFS to reduce writes to and extend the life of the SD card
 * Lock files to prevent sensor read and file access conflicts
-* New web interface
-  * Tabs allow everything to be loaded on one page
+* New logs to view: login authorization, daemon, sensor, and relay logs
 * Generate new types of graphs
   * Combined: generate a graph combining all temperatures or humidities
   * Separate: generate a graph of the temperature, humidity, and dew point of each sensor
   * Define graph image width (custom graph only)
 * Acquire still image or stream live video using the Raspberry Pi camera module
   * Set relay (light) to be burned on while camera is capturing
-  * View authorization, daemon, sensor, and relay logs
+* New web interface
+  * Tabs allow everything to be loaded on one page
-  * Easy configuration changes through the web interface
+  * Easy change any variable in the configuration file
-    * Edit all variables related to each sensor and relay (names, pins, durations, etc.)
-    * Set desired temperature/humidity as well as respective P, I, and D variables of each PID controller
   * Login Authentication (written by php-login.net)
     * Optional cookie to keep session authenticated
     * Guest account for viewing only (no config changes permitted) (user: guest, password: anonymous)